Everything International Applicants Should Know When Applying to American Law School

 How do I prepare for the TOEFL or IELTS?

 If you already read, speak, and understand English, you have done most of the preparatory work.
 If your English is a bit rusty, or if you are concerned about the test, you can do additional preparation for the test.
-As with the LSAT, there are plenty of resources that can help prepare you for the test, from tutors, to language classes, to materials specifically developed to aid you on the TOEFL or IELTS.
-You might start with this one.
+As with the LSAT, there are plenty of resources that can help prepare you for the test, from tutors to language classes to materials specifically developed to aid you on the TOEFL or IELTS.

 What is InitialView, and who has to worry about it?